š ĀæHablas espaƱol? Lee este artĆculo en espaƱol.

 A little history...

 Back when we started RoastLog, there weren't a lot of off-the-shelf hardware solutions for recording roast profiles.
-In fact, there were no software options specifically for commercial roasters.
 So like any engineer worth their salt, we decided to build something!

 While response times for thermocouples are more rapid than RTDs, one criticism of TCs is accuracy.
 RTDs are generally considered more accurate (+/-0.1 deg C) than TCs (+/- 1.0 deg C).
-There are a lot of factors that effect the accuracy of temperature readings.
 No matter which type of sensor you choose, our experience tells us that each has its pros and cons, and that there's no wrong choice.

 Connecting your RTDs to RoastLog